 Other web-building sites like Weebly allow transfers from their host to another web server.
 But features like forums and their own blogging and shopping systems won’t be included with the transfer, including everything that is native to their system.

 If you hire a web designer who can provide all of the features mentioned above, you will have your own hosting account and won’t have to think about transferring your website from one server to another.
 And you won’t be limited by the features and flexibility.

 The average price to use a website building service would cost around $100 per year for premium services.
-Domain name and hosting included.
-Most web builders have monthly subscription plans, which helps you to spread the cost.
+The domain name and hosting are included.
+Most web builders have monthly subscription plans, which help you to spread the cost.
 But in the long run, it might cost you even more.

 To give you an idea, web builders generally cost around $100 per year.
 But if you want additional features, you can either purchase add-ons from the web builders themselves or via third-party providers, which usually range from $10 to $50.

 Now, suppose you hired a web designer to build your website for $3,000.
-A one-time fee of $3,000 and a monthly hosting fee of $7 (for a decent hosting).
-Initially it will cost you $3,084 on your first year, and just $84 on the succeeding years.
+A one-time fee of $3,000 and a monthly hosting fee of $7 (for decent hosting).
+Initially, it will cost you $3,084 in your first year, and just $84 in the succeeding years.
 But the steal here is that you can ask for tons of features and things you want to be included on your site.

 If your needs are simple, and will most likely be so for years to come, spending a few hours building your own website via a web builder is practical.
 This is because usually catalog websites don’t need a lot of fancy features.
 Just a gallery, a place to include text, and other simple stuff.
 The same is also true for restaurant websites.

 But if you need to open an online store, a news website, membership sites, forums, and similar heavy-featured websites, I highly recommend looking for professional services.
 This way you will save time, money, and energy.